vitaly-zdanevich/geeknote/README.md

 - Request your API key to be activated on production
 - Convert it to a personal token

-To do so, go to [Evernote FAQ](https://dev.evernote.com/support/faq.php#createkey) on the section "How do I create an API key?".
-You'll receive an e-mail with your key and secret.
+To do so, go to [Evernote FAQ](https://dev.evernote.com/support/faq.php#createkey) and refer to the section "How do I create an API key?".
+As directed, click on the "Get an API Key" button at the top of the page, and complete the revealed form.
+You'll then receive an e-mail with your key and secret.

-Once you received your key and secret, activate your key, following the instructions on the ["How do I copy my API key from Sandbox to www (production)?"](https://dev.evernote.com/support/faq.php#activatekey) section of the FAQ.
+When you receive your key and secret, activate your key by following the instructions on the ["How do I copy my API key from Sandbox to www (production)?"](https://dev.evernote.com/support/faq.php#activatekey) section of the FAQ.
-Specifying that your're using the key it for the "geeknote" application on the form.
+Be sure to specify on the form that you're using the key for the "geeknote" application.

-Finally, you will receive another email from devsupport (check on your spam folder) notifying that your key has been activated on production servers.
-It will contain a link to get a [personal token](https://dev.evernote.com/get-token/) from that key that you can use as your "Evernote developer token" when logging in with geeknote.
+Once your API key activation is processed by Evernote Developer Support, they will send you an email with further instructions on obtaining the personal token.

 ##### Examining your settings